docker-flow/docker-flow-proxy/article.md

 Instead of debating theory, let's see it in action.
 We'll start by setting up an example environment.

+> If you prefer using Docker Machine instead of Vagrant, please consult the example from the project [README]([README](https://github.com/vfarcic/docker-flow-proxy) has more information.
+If you have a problem, suggestion, or an opinion regarding the project, please send me an email (my info is in the [About](http://technologyconversations.com/about/) section) or create a [New Issue](https://github.com/vfarcic/docker-flow-proxy/issues)).

 Setting Up the Environments
 ===========================